mike130201/Pick_and_Place/README.md

 <p align="center">
   <img src="Images/PickandPlace.png" alt="Pick and Place program" style="width:55%;">
 </p>
+Once the user select a option, the interface will be showing each step that the robot needs to complete the task selected.

-Finally the depending of the choice the robot wil start moving, in the video is shown the Palletizing and the Depalletizing:
+Finally, depending of the choice the robot wil start moving, in the video is shown the Palletizing and the Depalletizing:

 <p align="center">
   <a href="https://www.youtube.com/watch?v=AY5m8ooS1Zg"><img src="https://img.youtube.com/vi/AY5m8ooS1Zg/0.jpg" alt="Video de pick and place"></a>
 </p>

+## Addition for original project
+All the codes were created in c++ taking as a base the Original file of OpenManipulator_Teleop, if you want to use this example of pick and place you can add all the files to the original documents, as the Header, the Lunch and the C++ file where is located the program, also is important to modify the Cmake
 ## Add New Things

 If you want to contribute to this project, please follow these steps: